Jupiter Responsible Income Fund

 Positive social impact theme

-Find funds that specifically state that they aim to deliver positive social (i.e. people related) impacts and/or outcomes.
-How The Fund Works
+Specifically states that they aim to deliver positive social (i.e. people related) impacts and/or outcomes.
+How The Fund/Portfolio Works

 Negative selection bias